Apply

 :

 Biosafety Awareness mandatory workshops have a maximum of eight (8) participants.
 Registered participants for a Biosafety Awareness workshop are asked to bring a laptop to the workshop.
-Participants will have 30 minutes during the `workshop to successfully complete (minimum passing grade is 80%) the Hazard Identification Assignment and Autoclave Quiz (UR Courses).
+Participants will have 30 minutes during the workshop to successfully complete (minimum passing grade is 80%) the Biosafety Workshop Exam and Autoclave Quiz (UR Courses).

 The Faculty of Science, Faculty of Engineering & Applied Science, and Faculty of Kinesiology & Health Studies encourages students to successfully complete Chemical & Lab Safety and Biosafety Awareness safety courses and workshops as soon as possible.
 Failure to do so may result in being denied access to teaching and research space(s) that require the completion of Chemical & Lab Safety and Biosafety Awareness courses.

-*Workshops cancelled due to circumstances beyond our control and/or low enrollment will be rescheduled as soon as possible.
+*Workshops cancelled due to circumstances beyond our control and/or low enrollment will be rescheduled when required (based on participant demand).

 Safety Course Registration Form